fitzgen/rust-conf-2019/slides.md

 ???

-* TODO: result is I am able to get near-instant feedback and make pieces I am increasingly happy with, such as this one
+* The result is I am able to explore more ideas faster than I previously could
+* I'm making new pieces I'm increasingly happy with, such as this one
+* and at the end of the day:
+    * I have a hobby that isn't work
+    * that I can do just for me,
+    * I'm having fun making algorithmic art with Rust and then bringing it into the physical world with my pen plotter

 ---